In early January 2014, our offer was accepted – and the insanity began in earnest.

 My husband is doing the majority of the work – it took a year and half to excavate and build the downstairs apartment, where we now live, and he’s moved on to our future home: the upstairs villa.
 Once that’s finished, in a year or so, we’ll move up there and rent the apartment while he builds two rentals in a separate building.

 It was never easy, and I was almost ready to give up more than once, but it’s been a heck of a ride and we both love living here, in the Caribbean butterfly.

 Note: Guadeloupe is an overseas French department, and up until 2015, 90% of its tourists were from mainland France.
 This means that French is the official language and English is not widely spoken.
-To make the most of your trip, I recommend that you learn some French.
+To make the most of your trip, I recommend that you learn French.

 Chez nous en Guadeloupe